 Trends and Latest Developments

 While the core principles of converting a fraction to a percent remain constant, the way we apply this skill is evolving alongside technological advancements.
 Digital tools and software have streamlined the process, making it faster and more accessible than ever before.
-However, this increased convenience also necessitates a stronger emphasis on understanding the underlying concepts to avoid blindly relying on technology and to critically evaluate the results.
+That said, this increased convenience also necessitates a stronger emphasis on understanding the underlying concepts to avoid blindly relying on technology and to critically evaluate the results.

 Tips and Expert Advice